Wendy Williams Audience Members Claim They Were Kicked Out Of Her Show For Their Age

 “We have the best audience in daytime and we provide a welcoming, fun environment for all of Wendy’s co-hosts [as Williams refers to her audience].”

 In regards to her hiatus earlier this year, Williams previously stated that she was experiencing health complications due to Grave’s disease, according to Fox News.
-Many fans chalked up the disease as the cause of her unusual behavior over the past couple months.
+Many fans chalked up the disease as the cause of her unusual behavior over the past couple of months.
 No one knew what she was really going through, as she explained during today’s show.
 Williams has kept her struggle with addiction to herself in an effort to appear glamorous and put together on television.